 When is the best time to visit Turkey?

-The best time to visit the Mediterranean, southern and western regions of Turkey is during the warmer months between June and August as the hot, sunny weather makes it an ideal time to explore the coast, relax on the beach and dine al fresco.
-However, this is also the peak tourist season and accommodation and tourist attractions often get booked up early, so be sure to plan ahead.
+The best time to visit the Mediterranean, southern and western regions of Turkey is during the summer (June to August) as the hot, sunny weather makes it an ideal time to explore, relax on the beach and dine al fresco.
+That being said, summer is also the peak tourist season and accommodation and tourist attractions often get booked up, so be sure to plan ahead.

-The shoulder seasons – September to October and April to May – are good options for travellers who prefer to share the streets with locals rather than tourists.
-The weather is slightly cooler, but you might even prefer this if you don’t enjoy intense summer heat.
+The shoulder months – September and May – are good options for travelers who prefer to share the streets with locals rather than tourists.
+The weather is slightly cooler, but you might prefer this if you don’t enjoy the intense summer heat.
 It may also be a better time to visit the central and eastern regions as they experience extremely hot, dry summers.
-Keep in mind accommodation can still be tricky to find on the coast and in popular resort towns.
+Keep in mind that accommodation can still be tricky to find on the coast and in popular resort towns in the shoulder months.

-The cooler months are quieter and accommodation (when still open) is usually cheaper.
+The winter (December to February) is quieter and accommodation (when still open) is usually cheaper.
 Depending on where you are and what you’re used to, the weather can be pleasantly crisp instead of freezing, though travel in December and January isn’t recommended unless you’re a fan of snow and ice.

-If you’re planning to travel to the eastern reaches of Turkey during Ramazan (Ramadan), it’s important to consider that many restaurants and shops will either be closed or operating at reduced hours in the day.
-It's a different story in the evening when fast breaks and a carnival atmosphere takes over the streets.
+If you’re planning to travel to the eastern reaches during Ramazan (Ramadan), it’s important to consider that many restaurants and shops will either be closed or operating at reduced hours in the day.
+It's a different story in the evening when the fast breaks and a carnival atmosphere floods the streets.
 If you enjoy immersive cultural experiences, you might prefer to visit during this holy month.

 Visiting Turkey in spring